 *How many in a group?

 We fly Charter Flights from Tampa, or Miami, Fl. on Charter flights with 200-300 passenger aircraft.

 Trips start at approximately $2050.00 Compared to other Caribbean nations Cuba is affordable.
 Everyday necessities are very reasonable for Americans.

-Airfare, Visa, OFAC License, travel health insurance, guides, airport transportation and day tours, lodging-breakfast, tour entrance fees or lectures fees.
+Airfare, Visa, License or letter of authorization , travel health insurance, guides, airport transportation and day tours, lodging-breakfast, tour entrance fees or lectures fees.

 *Where do we stay?

 Generally we stay in government licensed Bed and Breakfasts known as Casa Particulars.
 The Casa's provide a unique opportunity to see and understand the culture of Cuba and the day-to-day life of the Cuban people.
 The landlords are new Cuban entrepreneurs that take good care of their customers as they make a great living working in the tourism industry.
 They make a great living by Cuba standards and want repeat business.
 They are very friendly and while the home homes are generally older, they are spotless clean and provide comfort and great security.

 Unfortunately, any credit cards issued by American Banks are NOT honored any where in Cuba.
 Americans are forced to carry cash.
 Most hotels have safes and Casa Particulars have excellent security.
 When you arrive in Cuba you will be required to convert your dollars to CUCs (the Cuban currency for foreigners).

 Your guide will assist you in this process if needed.